MiniZinc/libminizinc/docs/en/spec.rst

   record(var int: y, var int: x)

 |TyInsts|
 Records may contain unfixed elements.
+A par record may be optional; see :ref:`spec-option-types`.

 |TySyntax|
 A record base type-inst expression tail has this syntax: